tjosephcarroll/se-lab18/icm/lab1/README.md

     ```
     # icm provision
     ```
-    3. if you are interested in having more feedback you can use the ```--verbode``` flag
+    2. if you are interested in having more feedback you can use the ```--verbose``` flag
+    3. if you want to measure the IaaS timing you could prepend a time command as in ```$ time icm provision```
+    4. Check via the IaaS (AWS, GCP, Azure) portal the created resources

 ---

 8. **Run the Deployment**
-    1. Issue the service deployment command
+    1. Run the service deployment command
     ```
     # icm run
     ```
-    3. bbb
+    2. You're done!

 ---

-Congrats! :+1: You now have a properly setup environment where you can leverage your preferred tools for configuring & using InterSystems Cloud Manager definitions files, save them together with keys, certifiactes, credentials and other scripts in source-control systems, vaults, etc. :sparkles: :tada:
+Congrats! :+1: You now have a properly setup environment on your local workstatio where you can leverage your preferred tools for configuring & using InterSystems Cloud Manager definitions files, save them together with keys, certificates, credentials and other scripts in source-control systems, vaults, etc. :sparkles: :tada:

+In the next lab we will see all the available commands we have in ICM